 There is an exception to the lead safe requirements in regard to electrical, mechanical, and plumbing contractors.

-Electrical, mechanical, and plumbing sub-contractors are not required to have a Lead Renovator on staff IF they are a sub-contractor for a weatherization, mechanical, or plumbing contractor and that contractor is willing to serve as the “renovator of record”, if needed.
-In this case, the weatherization, mechanical, or plumbing contractor must be willing to submit the bid on behalf of the electrical, mechanical, or plumbing contractor, even if there isn’t any work other than electrical, mechanical, or plumbing.
+Electrical, mechanical, and plumbing sub-contractors are not required to have a Lead Renovator on staff IF they are a sub-contractor for a weatherization, mechanical, or plumbing contractor and that contractor is willing to serve as the “renovator of record”.

 Electrical, mechanical, or plumbing sub-contractors who are listed as sub-contractors by weatherization, mechanical, or electrical contractors are required to have a Lead Renovator on staff if the contractors are not willing to serve as “renovator of record”.

-Electrical, mechanical, or plumbing contractors, who are contracting directly with a subgrantee, will not be required to have a Lead Renovator on staff IF the subgrantee is willing to have the subgrantee crew, auditor or inspector serve as “renovator of record”, if needed.
+Electrical, mechanical, or plumbing contractors, who are contracting directly with a subgrantee, will not be required to have a Lead Renovator on staff IF the subgrantee is willing to have the subgrantee crew, auditor or inspector serve as “renovator of record”.
+In this instance, the contractor file must contain a copy of the subgrantee serving as the renovator of records’ proof of Lead Firm Certification and the individual’s Lead Renovator Certification.

 Electrical, mechanical, or plumbing contractors, who are contracting directly with a subgrantee, will be required to have a Lead Renovator on staff if the subgrantee is NOT willing to have staff serve as the “renovator of record”, if needed.